PADL/libbrowserid/README.md

 * OpenSSL <http://www.openssl.org/>
 * Kerberos 5 <http://web.mit.edu/kerberos/> or <http://www.h5l.org/>
 * Curl <http://curl.haxx.se/>
-* Currently, a recent Mac OS X system, as the embedded browser only supports WebKit
+* Currently, a recent Mac OS X system, as the embedded browser only supports WebKit.
+Support for other platforms will be added in the future.
+Note that it will build without WebKit, however it will only operate as an acceptor.

 Optional: